mickem/nscp-docs/howto/counters.rst

 Validate all disk counters
 --------------------------

-If you have issues listing counters is not that usefull you probably want to validate them instead.
+If you have issues listing counters is not that useful you probably want to validate them instead.

 .. code-block:: bat